CDL-HongwooLee/HiCORE/README.md

 ##### .bed file

-Each layer of output bed files are composed of chromosome names, start position, end position and bin-numbers.
+Each layer of output bed files is composed of chromosome name, start position, end position and bin-number.
 Several fragments are merged to a single bin.
 Bed files are generated in the 'out_dir/tmp' directory

 ```